 The name is toponymic; that is, it is descriptive of the place where the original bearer lived.
 Literally the name is derived from the Old English atwell, meaning dweller at the well.

 Another source noted that the name is from "Atte Welle; a location name.
 Adopted as a surname 1258-1358, Court of Husting, London. "

 Early Origins of the Eatwell family

-Another 240 words (17 lines of text) covering the years 1258, 1495, 1499, and 1621 are included under the topic Early Eatwell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eatwell research.
+Another 120 words (9 lines of text) covering the years 1258, 1495, 1499, 1621 and 1609 are included under the topic Early Eatwell History in all our PDF Extended History products and printed products wherever possible.

 Eatwell Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Eatwell has been spelled many different ways, including Attwill, Attwell, Atwill, Atwell, Atthill, Athill, Atwool, Attwel and many more.

 Early Notables of the Eatwell family (pre 1700)

 Distinguished members of the family include John Atwell, Rector of Exeter College, Oxford (1495-1499); and Hugh Atwell (died 1621), an English actor, one of the 'Children of her Majesty's...